zarf-dev/zarf/docs/13-walkthroughs/0-using-zarf-package-create.md

 ## Building the Helm OCI chart package

 Creating the Helm OCI chart package is just as simple as creating the init package!
+However, unlike the init package, the Helm OCI chart package does not require Docker.
 Once again, we will use the `zarf package create` command to create the package.
 Since the package definition lives in `examples/helm-oci-chart` within the Zarf repository, the only thing we need to do differently is specify the correct directory.
 This time we will skip the confirmation prompt by adding the `--confirm` flag to save some time.

 ```bash
 zarf package create examples/helm-oci-chart --confirm